 In today’s episode of the Paws & Reward Podcast, Lori Stevens and I talk about preparing our dog’s physical body to age gracefully.
 This topic is near and dear to me as many of you know that my Sully is 12 years old.
-He has been aging very well so far, and I am always looking for ways to improve his quality of life and mobility.
+He has been aging very well so far, but I am always looking for more dog health tips to improve his quality of life and mobility.

 Lori is a professional dog trainer, an animal behavior consultant, a canine fitness trainer, an animal massage practitioner, and a senior Tellington TTouch® Training practitioner.
-Lori specializes in supporting the aging dog; however, this podcast is for dogs of all ages!
+Lori specializes in supporting the aging dog; however, this podcast shares dog health tips to support dogs of all ages!

 When should pet parents start supporting their dog’s physical body?

 Day one!
 This is something that most of us, including myself, take for granted.
 We assume if the puppy wants to run around to release the “zoomies” then that’s okay!
 We notice how cute the dog’s behavior is when they hop on and off the couch onto the hardwood floor, so we let it continue.
 We ask the dog to load up into the car for a hike and they fly into the car with great enthusiasm.
 These are all things I did with Sully and wonder now if I could have supported his body in a better way when he was younger if I had had the dog health tips that Lori shared in this episode.

-What are some everyday things people can do now to help their dog’s physical body?
+What are some everyday dog health tips people can use now to help their dog’s physical body?

 - Teach their dog to use accordion steps when getting into the car – this is the ramp I love and use!!